 Partly blind.
-If you are partly blind, you must get a certified statement from an eye physician or registered optometrist that:
+If you are partly blind, you must get a certified statement from an eye doctor or registered optometrist that:

-- You cannot see better than 20/200 in the better eye with glasses or contact lenses, or - Your field of vision is not more than 20 degrees.
+- 1) You cannot see better than 20/200 in the better eye with glasses or contact lenses, or - 2) Your field of vision is not more than 20 degrees.

-If your eye condition will never improve beyond these limits, the examining eye physician must include this fact in the certification.
-You should keep the certification in your records.
+If your eye condition will never improve beyond these limits, the statement should include this fact.
+You must keep the statement in your records.